CastielWong/Knowledge-Capsule/Python/Syntax/data_structure/basic.md

 ## Dictionary
 Normally, the types of key in dictionary are integer or string, but it's acceptable to have either float/double or tuple type as the key.

-Note that list or dictionary can not be the key for a dictionary, for the reason that key must be hashable, which also can be considered as immutable (a value can't be hashed if it's volatile).
+Note that list or dictionary can not be the key for a dictionary, for the reason that key must be hashable, which also can be considered as immutable (a value can't be hashed if it's mutable).

 ### Inbuilt
 ```py